Brittany-Reid/node_code_query/assignment/rest_api/README.md

 });
 ```

-Again, to test this feature, use the curl operation with the option _"-X DELETE"_ to delete the corresponding record.
+Again, to test this feature, use the curl operation with the option `-X DELETE` to delete the corresponding record.
 More precisely, run the following command in the shell:

 ```js